whitebox-labs/whitebox-docs/tentacle/t2-mkII/protocols.md

 ## Set Protocol By Code

-!> On the Whitebox T2 Mini MkII, only the switch from `I2C` to `UART` can be done in code.
+!> On the Whitebox T2 Mini MkII, you can only switch from `I2C` to `UART` in code, but not back to I2C.
 After the switch to `UART` you can't use the EZO Circuit with the Whitebox T2 until switched back to `I2C` using another method.

 [filename](../common/ezo-protocols-code.md ':include')